-Don't worry if you never thought of yourself as an artistic or creative person.
-The idea is not to come up with a masterpiece that will be part of a public art exhibit.
-In fact, you don't have to show your work to anyone else if you don't want to.
+Don't worry if you never thought of yourself as an artistic person.
+The idea isn't to come up with a masterpiece, and you don't have to show your work to anyone if you don't want to.

-But the act of expressing yourself, of creating something original that comes out of your feelings or mood -- can be satisfying in itself.
+The act of expressing yourself, of creating something original that comes out of your feelings or mood, can be satisfying in itself.

-Write.
-Many studies have shown that writing about upsetting events in your life can help you deal with your feelings.
-For instance, one researcher has conducted numerous studies showing that writing about traumatic experiences -- for just 15 minutes a day for three days -- left people feeling happier.
-Some of those results were summarized in the Journal of Clinical Psychology in 1999.
-If you want, you can show what you've written to family, trusted friends, or your therapist.
+- Write.
+Type or pen your thoughts about upsetting events in your life, because that can help you deal with your emotions about them, research shows.
+For example, many studies have found that writing about traumatic experiences -- for just 15 minutes a day for 3 days -- left people feeling better.
+You can show what you've written to family, trusted friends, or your therapist if you want.
 But you can also just keep it private.

-Sketch.
+- Sketch.
 Pick up an art pad and some colored pencils.
-Then head to your favorite scenic spot -- or even a local art gallery -- and sketch what you see.
+Then head to your favorite scenic spot -- or even a local art gallery -- and draw what you see.

-Paint.
+- Paint.
 Get a set of watercolors or acrylic paints, an art pad, and some brushes.
-You can paint at the kitchen table or set up a basic studio in the basement.
+You can make your art at the kitchen table or set up a basic studio somewhere else in your home.

-Play music.
-If you used to play an instrument, now might be a good time to take it up again.
-Or instead, try something new -- maybe it's time to sign up for those guitar lessons you always dreamed of.
+- Play music.
+If you used to practice with an instrument, now might be a good time to take it up again.
+Or you can try something new -- maybe it's time to sign up for those guitar lessons you always dreamed of.

-Other activities.
+- Try other hobbies.
 Take up needlepoint or knitting.
 Crochet a sweater.
 Make a quilt.
-There are so many different ways of expressing yourself creatively.
+There are so many ways to explore your creative side.

-Remember, when you try these different activities, don't feel shy or embarrassed.
+There's no need to feel shy or embarrassed when you're trying to be creative.
 The end result doesn't matter.
-Just push past your doubts and give artistic expression a shot.
+Push past your doubts and give artistic expression a shot.
 You may find that you enjoy it more than you expect.